statechannels/statechannels/packages/simple-hub/readme.md

 ### Establishing a virtual channel between clients through the hub

 **NOTE**: Running this package makes a connection to a shared external Firebase database.
-So, to avoid colliding with other developers also running this package, set the environment variable `HUB_PARTICIPANT_PK` to one that is likely not being used by any other developer for local development purposes.
+So, to avoid colliding with other developers also running this package, set the environment variable `HUB_PARTICIPANT_ID` to one that is likely not being used by any other developer for local development purposes.

 To connect to the `hub` from the browser `wallet`, the `hub` and the browser `wallet` need to:

 - Share the state-channel address of the hub.
-A good way to do so is to create a `.env.development.local` in the monorepo root with `HUB_PARTICIPANT_ADDRESS` and `HUB_PARTICIPANT_PK` defined.
+A good way to do so is to create a `.env.development.local` in the monorepo root with `HUB_CHANNEL_PK`defined.
 - Point to the same local Ganache server.
 Configure your `.env` files accordingly.
 This should work without any modifications.
 - Point to the same shared local Ganache server.
 This should work without any modifications.
 To see which ports are being used by the `hub` and `wallet`, and to verify they are the same, you can reference the `GANACHE_PORT` environment variable which by default is set in `.env` of each package.
 - Point to the same contract addresses on Ganache.
 This will be the case if the hub and the client wallet point to the same Ganache server.